 La Serena – Serene One – is Chile’s second oldest city, after Santiago.
 It’s a popular vacation spot for Chileans.
 In addition to the pleasant climate and white-sand beaches La Serena has historical attractions and well-preserved Colonial Renaissance architecture.
 My B&B is a converted colonial building near the city center.

 La Serena has an exotic history.
-It was the victim of pirate attacks during the 17th century and in 1730, the city was almost totally destroyed by an earthquake.
+It was the victim of pirate attacks during the 17th century and in 1730, an earthquake almost totally destroyed the city.
 Between 1948 and 1952, President Gabriel González Videla, a native of La Serena, prepared “Plan Serena” to renew the city by encouraging investments and urban redevelopment.
-As the seat of the Roman Catholic Archdiocese of La Serena the city has many beautiful old churches and cathedrals dating back for centuries – San Francisco, San Agustín, and Santo Domingo, to name a few.
+As the seat of the Roman Catholic Archdiocese of La Serena, the city has many beautiful old churches and cathedrals dating back for centuries – San Francisco, San Agustín, and Santo Domingo to name a few.
 The churches add to La Serena’s unique landscape and gained it the nickname “The City of Churches”.

 It was a long haul from Arica, but I’m glad to be here and looking forward to exploring La Serena.
 I found a French restaurant in the square today and enjoyed lunch and people watching.
 I will spend a week in La Serena before traveling further south to Valparaiso, Patagonia, and Torres del Paine.